Walkthrough written by Cool Bite & Slanted Fish

-The first step is to arrive on Lunar Colony Island via the blimp.
 Run all the way to the right and go to Mission Control.
 Enter the Poptropica Academy for Space Exploration building (PASE – a parody of NASA).
 Talk to the old guy.
-Then a flight director will come in and ask you to find something for the astronaut’s stomach.
+Then the flight director will come in and ask you to find something for the astronaut’s stomach.

 Exit the building and go back left to where you came from (Cape Carpenter on the Map).
 The astronaut’s table now only has a lone bottle of Ginger Ale for you to take.

-Now go back right to Mission Control and head straight to the elevator.
-Push the down button and the elevator will quickly arrive in front of you.
-Hop on and push the up button and up, up, up you go to the spaceship.
+Return right to Mission Control and head straight to the elevator.
+Push the down button and the elevator will arrive in front of you.
+Hop on, push the up button, and up you go to the spaceship.